 Please review the Service Terms for important details about our agreement.
 Below, we share a few key points to always keep in mind when using a rented dumpster.

-Filling the Dumpster
+When Filling Your Dumpster

-- If the dumpster container is overloaded, our operators will not be able to remove it until you unload the items
+- If the dumpster container is overloaded, our operators will not be able to remove it until you unload the items.

-- The dumpster door must close completely
+- The dumpster door must close completely:

-- Once the debris is within approximately 18″ of the rear of the container, close the door before items shift
+- Once the debris is within approximately 18″ of the rear of the container, close the door before items shift.

 - Many customers find it helpful to open the door to the container and walk items into the dumpster, filling it from the front to the back.
-This enables you to more densely pack items inside and may help reduce the number of loads required
+This enables you to more densely pack items inside and may help reduce the number of loads required.

 - Use caution when opening the door of the dumpster container – it is very heavy!

 - If you expect a very heavy load (steel, densely packed lumber), do not fill the dumpster over 1/2 full.
-If you are unsure, just call us to avoid extra expense and delay
+If you are unsure, just call us to avoid extra expense and delay.

-- We do offer concrete specific dumpsters in the 20 yard size.
+- We do offer concrete specific dumpsters in the 20-yard size.
 These must be filled 3/4 of the way.

 - Take advantage of our friendly and professional drivers.
 If you are present when we drop the dumpster, they can answer your questions and provide helpful tips on dumpster usage.
 If you have further questions call us at (919) 582-7777